Eyevinn/docker-fast/docs/index.md

 curl -SL https://github.com/Eyevinn/docker-fast/releases/download/v0.2.0/docker-compose.yml | docker-compose -f - up
 ```

+Running this command above it will spin up three Docker containers:
+- A local Dynamo DB instance that the Schedule Service uses.
+- A Schedule Service instance.
+- A Channel Engine instance.

+For demo and POC you can use a local Dynamo DB instance but it is recommended to use an AWS Dynamo DB resource.

 A demo channel called `eyevinn` is created by default.
 To get the schedule for a specific date `YYYY-MM-DD`.

 ```bash